fxpar/Classification/README.md

 > Add an empty card to each group and write on it the name of another animal you think about and could be in this group

 ### Animals (step 2)
-> Use the deck (including the animals you added) to try and organize in categories and sub-categories
+> Use the deck (including the animals you added *not yet implemented*) to try and organize in categories and sub-categories